Long Strangle Construction

 Buy 1 OTM Put

 The long options strangle is an unlimited profit, limited risk strategy that is taken when the options trader thinks that the underlying stock will experience significant volatility in the near term.
-Long strangles are debit spreads as a net debit is taken to
+Long strangles are debit spreads as a net debit is taken to enter the trade.

 Unlimited Profit Potential